intel-analytics/ipex-llm/docker/llm/README.md

 [Getting started with tutorials](#getting-started-with-tutorials)

-## Docker user guide for BigDL LLM on XPU
+## Docker installation guide for BigDL LLM on XPU

 First, pull docker image from docker hub:
 ```